hfg-gmuend/openmoji/CONTRIBUTING.md

 Add your meta infos at the very end of `data/enhancements-emoji-unicode-data.csv` N.B. the properties prefixed `openmoji_` are not part of the Unicode specification.

-Run `node helpers/generate-data-tables.js` to generate from the .csv files above the deduced OpenMoji data tables.
+Run `npm run generate-data-tables` to generate from the .csv files above the deduced OpenMoji data tables.
 This is important as the automated unit test and other mechanisms rely on the central data file `data/openmoji.json`

 ### 6. Submission